smarter-sh/smarter/docs/source/system-management/installation.rst

 ============

 Smarter is a Docker-based application that is designed to be deployed in various environments.
-The path of least resistance is to deploy Smarter to AWS Elastic Kubernetes Service (EKS) using the provided Helm chart and Smarter-supported Terraform modules and GitHub Actions workflows.
+The path of least resistance is to deploy Smarter to `AWS Elastic Kubernetes Service <https://aws.amazon.com/eks/>`_ (EKS) using the provided Helm chart and Smarter-supported
+Terraform modules and GitHub Actions workflows as further described below.

 While any of these methods and technologies can be replaced with alternatives, the approach outlined here is known to work, and is the recommended path; initially at least.